 “Purple Haze” is often cited as one of the greatest rock songs of all time.

 Read Next: 27 Easy Rock Guitar Songs (MUST Learn)

 33. “Walk This Way” By Aerosmith

 Aerosmith’s “Walk This Way” is one of the most iconic songs in rock history.
 The song, which was released in 1975, helped to launch the band’s career.
-The song is built around a simple guitar riff and features a catchy chorus that is impossible to forget.
-Additionally, the lyrics are relatively straightforward, making the song easy to sing along to.
+The song is built around a simple guitar riff and features a catchy chorus that gets stuck in your head for days.

 34. “Burnin’ For You” By Blue Öyster Cult